 Planet Of The Ood by Keith Temple, directed by Graeme Harper

 The Doctor takes Donna to the Ood-Sphere in the year 4126.
-This is the planet where Ood are bred by the Ood Operations company, to be distributed as willing servants to humanity throughout the cosmos.
-But something is going wrong with the Ood: their eyes are turning red, leading to acts of murder and ultimately a feral state.
-The search for answers leads the time travellers to uncover the terrible truth behind the origins of the Ood race.
+Here Ood are bred by the Ood Operations company, to be distributed as pliant servants throughout the worlds of the Earth Empire.
+But something is going wrong: the Oods' eyes are turning red, precipitating acts of revolt and murder, and ultimately reducing them to a feral state.
+The time travellers pose as Ood buyers to investigate, even as the odious Mr Halpen arrives to right the corporate ship.
+The search for answers leads inexorably to the terrible secret hidden for generations within Warehouse 15.

 The Sontaran Stratagem / The Poison Sky